 - Work with protesters to safely minimise negative impact on the wider campus community through dynamic risk assessments during protests

 - Endeavour to ensure that the University can operate as normal and continue with its lawful business

 - Manage security at protests by providing a safe environment where people are able to meet to speak and act freely, and allowing them to exercise their right to protest within the law

 - Ensure everyone within the campus community is able to live, work and study according to their human rights and without feeling threatened or intimidated

 - Use verbal and non-verbal conflict resolution techniques to ensure that physical intervention and reasonable force is only used as a last resort and in accordance with the law

-- Where police attendance is necessary, due to increased risks of harm or where a crime has been committed, or is alleged to have been committed, Campus Security will communicate effectively with the police and the protesters to minimise the potential risks and impact.
+- Where police attendance is necessary, either due to increased risks of harm or where a crime has been committed, or is alleged to have been committed, Campus Security will communicate with the police and the protesters to minimise the potential risks and impact.